 2003-2013 I gained a Post Graduate Certificate in Education (PGCE).Then continued to lecture but in spare time working on Lichfield City a graphic novel series based on my childhood growing up in a cathedral city.

-2012 was creating a game for the website kidscrackcrime.com.
+2012 Designed a game for the website kidscrackcrime.com.

 2013 I took part in a group-project, Exquisite Corpses by members of the London Animation Club.
 ‘This is an animated version of the old Surrealist game of the same name: each contributor makes a four-second animation, making sure that the last frame of their animation becomes the first frame of the next contributor's’.
 I got to do Jaws.

-2014 I collaborated with Stan Hayward who wrote Cybertots while I did the illustrations.
+2014 Collaborated with Stan Hayward who wrote Cybertots while I did the illustrations.
 A children’s book centered round an adventure in space available both as an e-book and a printed book.

-2016 I completed Pumpkin Head a graphic novel concerned with a boy obsessed with the colour orange.
+2016 Wrote and illustrated Pumpkin Head; a graphic novel concerned with a boy obsessed with the colour orange.

 2017 Illustrated Durrell (based on My Family and Other Animals by Gerald Durrell) the Lichfield Library tortoise as part of Lichfield Festivals Hare and Tortoise Trail.